 The maximum number of concurrent IPC connections to the Server of a particular TimesTen instance is 24,999.
 However, TimesTen has a limit of 2043 connections (direct or client/server) to a single DSN.

 Client/server users can change the file descriptor limit to support a large number of connections.
 For an example, see "Installation prerequisites" in the Oracle TimesTen In-Memory Database Installation Guide.

 On UNIX, verify that the Server DSN is defined in the

-sys.odbc.ini file on the system running the TimesTen Server.
+sys.odbc.ini file on the machine running the TimesTen Server.

 This error only occurs on UNIX platforms.
 Open the

-sys.odbc.ini file on the system running the TimesTen Server and locate the Server DSN you are trying to connect.
+sys.odbc.ini file on the machine running the TimesTen Server and locate the Server DSN you are trying to connect.
 Verify that the dynamic library specified in the

 DRIVER attribute for the Server DSN exists and is executable.

 The default TimeOut interval is 60 seconds.

 To increase this interval on UNIX, change the value of the